phtnnz/astro/README.md

 ## nina-create-sequence
 Builds a complete N.I.N.A sequence for the observation night, using a base template (with empty Sequence Target Area) and a target template (repeated for every single object), from a CSV list of targets exported by NEO Planner.

-The directory NINA-Templates-IAS/ contains the necessary N.I.N.A templates.
+The directories NINA-Templates-IAS/ and NINA-Templates-IAS3/ contains the necessary N.I.N.A templates.

-Currently used for the M49, the IAS Remote Telescope
+Currently used for the M49, the IAS Remote Telescopes at Hakos, Namibia

 ```
 usage: nina-create-sequence [-h] [-v] [-T TARGET_TEMPLATE] [-S SEQUENCE_TEMPLATE] [-D DESTINATION_DIR] [-o OUTPUT] [-t] [-p] [-n] [-N] filename [filename ...]